aarons-archive/life-bot/README.md

 * [Support Server](https://discord.gg/xP8xsHr)

 ## Installing/Running
 While I would prefer you don't run your own instance of this bot, setup instructions will be provided for those wanting to contribute to the development of Life.
-(And for me incase I forget)

 ### Prerequisites
 * Python3.7 or higher
 * PostgreSQL-12 database
-* A running lavalink node
+* A running LavaLink node

 ### Setup
 1. Install dependencies